codepo8/mozVibrate-polyfill/readme.md

 On devices that support mozVibrate, you get the real thing.
 This allows you to debug code without needing any extra logging.

 You can try it out here: http://codepo8.github.io/mozVibrate-polyfill/

+*New*: added W3C compliant alias and option to stop vibration with empty parameter